MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Poisoning Attacks and Defenses

 ### Poisoning Attacks and Defenses: 2022

+- When does Bias Transfer in Transfer Learning? [[paper]](https://arxiv.org/abs/2207.02842) [[code]](https://github.com/MadryLab/bias-transfer)
+  - Hadi Salman, Saachi Jain, Andrew Ilyas, Logan Engstrom, Eric Wong, Aleksander Madry.
+  - Key Word: Backdoor Attacks; Bias Transfer.
+  - <details><summary>Digest</summary> Using transfer learning to adapt a pre-trained "source model" to a downstream "target task" can dramatically increase performance with seemingly no downside.
+In this work, we demonstrate that there can exist a downside after all: bias transfer, or the tendency for biases of the source model to persist even after adapting the model to the target class.
+Through a combination of synthetic and natural experiments, we show that bias transfer both (a) arises in realistic settings (such as when pre-training on ImageNet or other standard datasets) and (b) can occur even when the target dataset is explicitly de-biased.

 - Backdoor Attack is A Devil in Federated GAN-based Medical Image Synthesis. [[paper]](https://arxiv.org/abs/2207.00762)
   - Ruinan Jin, Xiaoxiao Li.